geotools/geotools/docs/user/unsupported/index.rst

    (and has been done).

    If you really do need one of these modules cleaned up, perhaps for a deadline, please check out our support page - a range of commercial support options are available.
-Any one of these organisations can be hired to bring these modules up to speed.
+Any one of these organizations can be hired to bring these modules up to speed.